ALU-BSE/web-storage-activity-ggg/README.md

 - How do session cookies differ from persistent cookies in this context?

 - session cookies and persistent cookies differ mainly in their lifespan and storage behavior.
-- session cookies  expire once the user closes the browser, not saved to disk and its Commonly used for authentication sessions while Pesistent cookies are cookies that persist beyond a single browsing session, Stored on the user’s device  with an explicit expiration time and is Used for remembering user preferences, login sessions, tracking, etc.
+- session cookies  expire once the user closes the browser, not saved to disk and its Commonly used for authentication sessions while Pesistent cookies are cookies that persist beyond a single browsing session, Stored on the user’s device  with an explicit expiration time and is Used for remembering user preferences, login sessions, tracking...
 ---

 ### **Task 2: Theme Preferences with Local Storage**